Environment Management Plan

 The regulations also mandate that stakeholders who are affected by the activity are properly consulted and engaged.
 The full contents of an EMP, with the exception of strictly in confidence information as defined by the Information Act 2002, will be made public.

-An onshore gas non-compliance hotline has also been established as a mechanism to report potential non-compliance of the onshore gas industry in the Northern Territory, in line with recommendation 14.27 of the Hydraulic Fracturing Inquiry's Final Report.
+The hotline has also been established as a mechanism for the public to report potential non-compliance of the onshore gas industry in the Northern Territory, in line with recommendation 14.27 of the Hydraulic Fracturing Inquiry's Final Report.

-The hotline is an avenue to report incidences about industry non-compliance.
+The hotline is an avenue for the public to report incidences about industry non-compliance.

 The 24 hour toll free hotline is 1800 413 889.
 Calls can be made anonymously.